Duke Aiona announces gubernatorial run

-James “Duke” Aiona — a former Circuit Court judge who served as lieutenant governor — today announced his latest run to become governor as a Republican.
+James “Duke” Aiona, a former Circuit Court judge who served as lieutenant governor, announced Wednesday his latest run to become governor as a Republican.

 Aiona officially declared his intention last week on the last day to file papers for his candidacy.